12 Days of Giveaways: Ultimate Sports Fan Prize from Maple Leaf Sports & Entertainment - ExBulletin

 3. Subscribe to the Daily Hives newsletter.
 (1 entry)

 Contest entries will be accepted from the time and date of posting until11:59 PM PT on December 19, 2022.
-A winner will be chosen at random, contacted via the platform used to enter and announced in a message introducing the winners on December 28.
+A winner will be chosen at random, contacted via the platform used to enter and announced in a post featuring the winners on December 28.

 Contest Guidelines